 The laws represent significant policies that affect community, civic and spiritual growth through control of drumming.
 We're learning more every day.

-Gaurav uses JSON and the d3.js library to describe the data represented by the 100+ laws and quickly sort, filter and search the data set in real time.
+Gaurav uses Firebase, React, Mapbox and lots of JSON to describe the data represented by the 100+ laws and quickly sort, filter and search the data set in real time atop a map of 1950s era Western Nigeria.

 Gaurav is responsible for the experience design and development of the platform that brings the laws, drums, music and interviews together on an interactive map to reveal how the laws spread over time and their impact on Western Nigerian culture.